snowdj/coursework-1/README.md

 Coursework
 ==========

-My homeworks, exercies, and practicing projects.
+My exercies and practicing projects for self-learning books and courses.